, ,

 IMG_20200318_161437_173

-Daily, other than notebook journal work and their Math and ELA (English Language Arts) workbook assignments, I have my kids do a lesson for each subject on the Freckle Education website, https://www.freckle.com/
+1. Freckle Education.
+As part of their daily assignment, I have my kids do a lesson for ELA and Math on the Freckle Education website, https://www.freckle.com/

 Screenshot_20200721-160127~3